mtchllbrrn/mtchllbrrn.github.io/_drafts/houhealth.md

 *Winner by TKO in the third round: DOKKU.*

 I was happy to throw in the towel at this point.
-I went with a vanilla Docker deployment instead.
+I went with a vanilla Nginx + Passenger deployment instead.
+I plan to continue exploring Dokku in the future, though.

-####Docker
-This was my first time exploring the world of containers, and it left me very excited.
-I started by burning through Pluralsight's [Docker course](http://www.pluralsight.com/courses/docker-deep-dive).

-####Digital Ocean's Rails Droplet
-Didn't need much, just a little bit of server configuration.
-Create a non-root user, disable root access via SSH...

 ---
 <sub>1.
 Thanks to @savant in Freenode's #dokku channel for his/her help with this!</sub>